Skip to main content

 Intended learning outcomes

-• model threats in large-scale computer systems (including software, networks etc),
+• model in detail the architectures of large-scale computer systems (including software, networks, etc.)

-• carry out risk analysis based on a model and simulation
+• carry out qualified and well balanced risk analyses based on system models

-• report and present models, simulation, risk analysis, and defense strategy for a given system
+• in a professional manner report and present models, a cybersecurity risk analysis, and defense strategies for a computer system

 • understand and explain which threats a specific system can have